reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 Since the `usersSlice` state is no longer even being used at all, we can go ahead and delete the `const usersSlice = createSlice()` call and the `fetchUsers` thunk from this file, and remove `users: usersReducer` from our store setup.
 We've still got a couple bits of code that reference `postsSlice`, so we can't quite remove that yet - we'll get to that shortly.

-### Injecting Endpoints
+### Splitting and Injecting Endpoints

-It's common for larger applications to "code-split" features into separate bundles, and then "lazy load" them on demand as the feature is used for the first time.
-We said that RTK Query normally has a single "API slice" per application, and so far we've defined all of our endpoints directly in `apiSlice.ts`.
+We said that **RTK Query normally has a single "API slice" per application**, and so far we've defined all of our endpoints directly in `apiSlice.ts`.
+But, it's common for larger applications to "code-split" features into separate bundles, and then "lazy load" them on demand as the feature is used for the first time. .
 What happens if we want to code-split some of our endpoint definitions, or move them into another file to keep the API slice file from getting too big?

 **RTK Query supports splitting out endpoint definitions with `apiSlice.injectEndpoints()`**.
-That way, we can still have a single API slice with a single middleware and cache reducer, but we can move the definition of some endpoints to other files.
+That way, we can still have a single API slice instance, with a single middleware and cache reducer, but we can move the definition of some endpoints to other files.
 This enables code-splitting scenarios, as well as co-locating some endpoints alongside feature folders if desired.

 To illustrate this process, let's switch the `getUsers` endpoint to be injected in `usersSlice.ts`, instead of defined in `apiSlice.ts`.